Coleman Legal LLP Logo

 • Wear a wrist splint at night.
 This takes the pressure off your median nerve.

+The sooner you start treatment, the better your chances of stopping symptoms and preventing long-term damage to the nerve.
+You also may need medicine for carpal tunnel syndrome or for a health problem that made you susceptible to developing carpal tunnel syndrome.
 Surgery is an option.
-But it’s usually used only when symptoms are so bad that you can’t work or do other things even after several weeks to months of other treatment.
-To keep carpal tunnel syndrome from coming back, take care of your basic health.
+But it’s usually used only when symptoms are so bad that you can’t work or do other things even after several weeks to months of different treatment.
+To keep carpal tunnel syndrome from coming back, take care of your essential health.
 Stay at a healthy weight.
 Don’t smoke.
 Exercise to stay strong and flexible.
-If you have a long-term health problem, such as arthritis or diabetes, follow your doctor’s advice for keeping your condition under control.
+If you have a long-term health problem, such as arthritis or diabetes, follow your doctor’s advice to control your condition.

 You can also try to take good care of your wrists and hands: